Satoshinaire/trinity-cli/README.md

     contact list       List your contacts.
     contact add        Add a new contact.
     contact remove     Remove an existing contact.
-    network            Switch to a different network.
+    claim gas          [EXPERIMENTAL] Claim all available and unavailable gas. network            Switch to a different network.
 ```